Article Updated: 13th December 2022

 Most gaming laptops work best when targeting 1080p resolution.
 It’s not only a great fit for the smaller screen sizes of all laptops, but means that you can target higher frame rates with your graphical hardware.

 At 1080p, however, your CPU is much more impactful on gaming performance (especially once you get over 100 FPS.)
-Both AMD and Intel offer exciting options for laptop gamers, but here at Chillblast, we’re particularly fond of the 10th-generation, Core i7-10750H Comet Lake processor.
-It’s brand new, having launched in the second quarter of 2020, and offers stupendous performance at its price point.
+Intel offer exciting options for laptop gamers, but here at Chillblast, we’re particularly fond of the 12th-generation, Intel Core i7-12700H Alder Lake processor.
+It’s one of the latest mobile processors, changing the landscape of laptop gaming entirely, and offers stupendous performance at its price point.

-It offers six cores and 12 threads, with a respectable base clock of 2.6GHz.
+The Intel Core i7-12700H offers 6 Performance-cores and 8 Efficient-cores, for 20 total threads, a base clock of 3.5GHz.
 But it’s the boost clock that’s really special.
-When leveraging its Turbo Boost technology, it can hit 5.0GHz.
-That was a frequency that just a few months ago was only possible on high-end desktop processors and means that this laptop has amazing gaming performance, especially at 1080p.
+When leveraging its Turbo Boost technology, it can hit 4.7GHz.
+Laptops housing the 12700H offer amazing gaming performance – especially at 1080p.

 Graphics are still king

 As much as the CPU and other components are important, good specs for a gaming laptop always include a decent graphics chip.
 It doesn’t have to be top-tier, especially if you’re opting for a more compact and portable laptop.
-Even in larger laptops though, like our 17-inch Defiant gaming notebook, an Nvidia GTX 1650 Ti is a great place to start.
-This chip offers high-speed 1080p gaming power in a compact package.
-That makes for a cooler laptop and in turn, one that runs quieter.
+If you’re looking for a gaming laptop for space flight simulators, however, or a AAA mobile gaming powerhouse you can take to the office, a higher specification graphics card is going to be needed.

-For more extreme gaming laptops, there are options for slightly cut-back RTX graphics cards like the 2070, 2070 Super, 2080, and 2080 Super, using Nvidia’s Max-Q design.
+For more extreme gaming laptops, there are options for slightly cut-back RTX graphics cards that use NVIDIA’s Max-Q design.
 These have lower clock speeds, resulting in much lower heat output and power requirements.
 But with clever load balancing between the CPU and GPU, some gaming laptops can achieve serious power without putting out too much heat or draining the battery in just a few hours.

 Think we’ve covered it all…

-So, what features are important when buying a gaming laptop?
-One with a screen and size that suits you, and has a decent CPU and GPU for the games you want to play both right now and in the near future.
-A decent SSD is a must too.
-PCIexpress options can save on weight and size.
+So, what features are important when buying the best gaming laptop for you?
+One that offers a screen and display size that suits you, complete with a decent CPU and GPU for the games you want to play both right now and in the near future.
+A decent SSD is a must too, with an aftermarket external drive for long term storage.

 But just before you put down your money on a new gaming laptop.
-Have you considered a desktop instead?
+Have you considered a desktop gaming PC?

 A desktop can do more, for less